PolyglotParrot/PolyglotParrot/README.md

 ### About Me

-I am currently learning full-stack development while exploring machine learning and AI.
+👋 Hi, I'm Rave!
+I’m a 2nd-year Information Technology student, currently learning full-stack development with a focus on machine learning and AI.
 I enjoy building projects that combine creativity and functionality, and I’m passionate about using technology to make a positive impact.

+💻 Background: HTML, CSS, JavaScript, Java, Python
-- 🌱 Currently learning: HTML, CSS, JavaScript, React, Node.js, MongoDB
+🌱 Currently learning: React, Node.js, MongoDB
-- 💡 Interests: Web Development, Machine Learning, AI
+💡 Interests: Full-Stack Development, Machine Learning, AI
-- ⚡ Fun fact: I love experimenting with projects that solve real-world problems
+⚡ Fun fact: I love experimenting with projects that solve real-world problems